fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Structured Element Names

-To ease understanding of mPlane type registries, element names are by default _structured_; that is, an element name is made up of the following structural parts in order, separated by the dot ('.') character:
+To ease understanding of mPlane type registries, element names are _structured_ by convention; that is, an element name is made up of the following structural parts in order, separated by the dot ('.') character:

 - __basename__: exactly one, the name of the property the element specifies or measures.
 All elements with the same basename describe the same basic property.
 For example, all elements with basename '`source`' relate to the source of a packet, flow, active measurement, etc.; and elements with basename '`delay`'' relate to the measured delay of an operation.
 - __modifier__: zero or more, additional information differentiating elements with the same basename from each other.
 Modifiers may associate the element with a protocol layer, or a particular variety of the property named in the basename.
 All elements with the same basename and modifiers refer to exactly the same property.
 Examples for the `delay` basename include `oneway` and `twoway`, differentiating whether a delay refers to the path from the source to the destination or from the source to the source via the destination; and `icmp` and `tcp`, describing the protocol used to measure the delay.